-- (13) Despite subclause (1), a person who owns, controls or operates a retail betting venue may operate the venue: - (a) if the retail betting venue is not wholly contained within a licensed premises operating as a food and drink facility in accordance with clause 5(3)(b), if: - (i) the number of members of the public permitted in the venue is limited to the number permitted by the density quotient; and - (ii) the person complies with: - (A) the signage requirement for each indoor space; and - (B) the cleaning requirement; and - (b) if the retail betting venue is wholly contained within a licensed premises operating as a food and drink facility in accordance with clause 5(3)(b).
+- (13) Despite subclause (1), a person who owns, controls or operates a retail betting venue outside the Restricted Area may operate the venue: - (a) if the retail betting venue is not wholly contained within a licensed premises operating as a food and drink facility in accordance with clause 5(3)(b), if: - (i) the number of members of the public permitted in the venue is limited to the number permitted by the density quotient; and - (ii) the person complies with: - (A) the signage requirement for each indoor space; and - (B) the cleaning requirement; or - (b) if the retail betting venue is wholly contained within a licensed premises operating as a food and drink facility in accordance with clause 5(3)(b).

-Note: the restrictions that apply to a licensed premises operating as a food and drink facility in accordance with clause 5(3)(b) apply to the retail betting venue as a part of the licensed premises, including restrictions that apply under clauses 5(3)(b) and 10(3) on numbers of members of the public, group sizes, the signage requirement, the cleaning requirement and the records requirement.
+Note: the restrictions that apply to a licensed premises operating as a food and drink facility in accordance with clause 5(3)(b) apply to the retail betting venue as a part of the licensed premises, including restrictions that apply under clauses 5(3)(b) and 10(3) on numbers of members of the public, group sizes, the signage requirement, the cleaning requirement, the records requirement and the restricted area requirement.